tamsanh/kedro-introduction-tutorial/README.md

 And that's it!
 Now you can go nuts with data analytics, while still piggybacking off of the work you and your colleagues have done.

+#### Newly Minted Features for Further Study

+This new-found construct was introduced in kedro `0.16.5`, and is here to stay.
+Hooks are now the canonical way of managing your pipeline and its state.

+The new object `KedroSession` was introduced in `0.17.0`, and it manages the entirety of pipeline state, across multiple runs.

 ### Visualizing All of Our Work

 Once all of the pipelines have been completed, it would be great to visualize all of our work.
 In order to do this, kedro has a visualization tool called `kedro-viz` which we can get by simply using `pip install kedro-viz`.